• Add description, images, menus and links to your mega menu

 acclimation

-If your space has a very low light situation or plant you have selected is not the right type for the low light environment, this can be the reason why the plant looks sad.
+If your space has a very low light situation or the plant you have selected is not the right type for the low light environment, this can be the reason why the plant looks sad.

 Air circulation is another very important element for the plant’s well-being.

-If the plant is pushed against the wall, squeezed in the corner or between furniture, if the indoor fan (AC/Heat) is off and all windows and doors are shut, the plant will suffocate.
+If the plant is pushed against the wall, squeezed in the corner, or between furniture, if the indoor fan (AC/Heat) is off and all windows and doors are shut, the plant will suffocate.
 It is best to move the plant to a more spacious spot, rotate it regularly, and keep a fan running.

 6. Exposure to wrong temperatures

-If your plant is placed too close to any heat source, AC, or cold drafts, the exposure to extreme temperatures will affect the plant.
+If your plant is placed too close to any heat source, AC, or cold drafts, exposure to extreme temperatures will affect the plant.
 Optimal temperature varies somewhat among different houseplants.
 However, the most preferred range is between 69F and 80F.

 Keep your plants clean by removing all affected leaves and keep the soil free of any debris.